 Young Kevin Barry, whose execution followed close on the heels of MacSwiney's death.

-Most observers, even in England, felt that after the outrage of the world at MacSwiney’s death, the government would never execute Kevin Barry.
+Most observers, even in Great Britain, felt that after the outrage of the world at MacSwiney’s death, the government would never execute Kevin Barry.
 On Nov.
 1, Barry was hung.
 The next day, in India, a Connaught Ranger, James Daly, was lined up and shot by a firing squad composed of fellow British soldiers.
 The English government had learned nothing from their actions in 1916, when they executed the leaders of the failed Easter Uprising and created martyrs that inspired future generations of Irish nationalists.
 With the deaths of Daly, Barry and MacSwiney, British officials had demonstrated to the world that the English government had only one answer to their colonial subjects who yearned for freedom -- the same answer they had always given: brutal repression and executions.

 The IRA had no hope of mobilizing an army large or well equipped enough to defeat one of the strongest armies in the world.
-Ireland’s only hope lay in making the world, especially America, see the justice of their cause and make it impossible for England to continue to tyrannize them.
+Ireland’s only hope lay in making the world, especially America, see the justice of their cause and make it impossible for the British to continue to tyrannize them.
 As hard and long as they fought, as much as they sacrificed, those in the IRA could not accomplish this.
 One man, Terence MacSwiney, with extraordinary determination and the moral courage of a man who knew he was right, accomplished more than the thousands carrying guns. - Joe Gannon

 MORE ON THE IRISH WAR OF INDEPENDENCE